IP-CAM/Lunar-Online-Payments-for-Opencart-v.3.x/README.md

     * In Delayed mode you can do this in admin panel, order info page, adding **`Refunded`** order status history to the order.

 3. Cancel
-    * In Delayed mode you can do this in admin panel, order info page, adding **`Canceled Reversal`** order status history to the order.
+    * In Delayed mode you can do this in admin panel, order info page, adding **`Voided`** order status history to the order.

 ## Available features